manoafixit/campusjams.github.io/index.md

 The feed page on mobile works but is not responsive; the table gets distorted.

-## Milestone 3 - Will be deployed
+## Milestone 3 - Currently Deployed

 ### Submit Page
 [<img src="images/milestone3/m3submit.PNG">](https://manoafixit.meteorapp.com/#/submit)
-For our submit page we added a text box reminder at the bottom stating that our map will pinpoint your location more accurately when using a device with gps like a phone versus a computer.
+For our submit page we added a text box reminder at the bottom stating that our map will pinpoint your location more accurately when using a device with GPS like a phone versus a computer.

 ### Map Page